Why Teaching? Why Belmont?

 Why Study Teaching at Belmont?

 Each program is based on three fundamental components.
-All candidates complete a fifteen-hour professional core, made up of courses in Foundations, Educational Psychology, Child Development and Special Education that include at least 75 hours of practicum.
-Candidates then move into their methods courses that are school-based, and, in the case of Early Childhood and Middle School licensure, require an entire semester in schools.
-Methods are followed by student teaching that covers an entire semester.
+All candidates complete a fifteen-hour professional core, made up of courses in Foundations, Educational Psychology, Child Development or Human Development and Diverse Learners that include at least 75 hours of practicum.
+Candidates then move into their methods courses followed by student teaching or internship.

 For more information on teaching as a career visit the link below.